Mission: Serve as an interfaith organization dedicated to bringing the community together to end homelessness, one life at a time.

 These policies include the following:

-- Any Neighbor who shows any COVID-19 symptoms at intake will be administered a rapid antigen test
+2. Anyone who shows any symptoms or does not pass screening questions will be given a rapid antigen test at intake.

 We need you to make Room in the Inn happen!
 Sign up below to serve as a driver, bed maker, overnight host, or breakfast maker.